HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 * port 14-16 are connected to Storage servers (Storage internal network).

 port 1-13 are put in one vlan (untagged) while port 14-16 are put in another vlan (untagged).

+## PFC Configuration

+PFC is turned on priority group 3.

+DSCP 24 25 26 27 28 29 30 31 is mapped to priority group 3.

 # GPU Server Configuration